 It is invaluable to employers to see that you have experience hospital environments before.
 It’s also essential for you to see if there is a particular department that you enjoy most.
 For example, the OB floor will have a different pace and structure than the ER.
 Not only will this benefit you in finding out what department you may prefer but you’ll also be amping up your resume at the same time.

-2. Nursing Homes
+2. Volunteer as a nurse in Nursing Homes

 Volunteering At A Nursing Home As A Nurse Shows Humility: